fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/healthy-diet-analysis.md

 ## Questions to ask your blog and write about
+These are all pretty general questions that we've addressed at different points and with different sources.
+Focus on the ones that are the most relevant for your particular page.
+Answers to some questions are going to be obvious; others require more reading between the lines.

 - What kind of assumptions does the author(s) make about the relationship between food, diet, health?
 - What kinds of claims about diet and health does the author make?
 What kind of evidence is used to support these claims?
+Can you seem them for yourself?
 Is there room for misinterpretation?
+- How is "science" used?
 - How does the author establish their credibility or authority about diet and health?
-- Who is the intended audience?
-What do they know?
-What does this audience care about?
-- Is it convincing?
-Why?
-Does the advice stem from expertise or common sense?
+- Does the advice stem from primarily expertise or common sense?

-## MOST IMPORTANT QUESTION TO ADDRESS
-- How does the HISTORY of diet and health as we've covered it explain why your webpage looks the way it does?
+- Is there any moral component to the advice?
+- Is it convincing or effective in getting people to eat healthier?
+How or why not?

 Think about all the topics and themes we've covered and how we've seen elements of your webpage in historical context before: balance, common sense, expertise, calories, fat, quantification, measurement, science, evidence, etc.